seinecle/blog/_posts/2021-12-17-detecting-humor-and-sarcasm.md

 _I received an email asking me how I would go about the dectection of sarcasm and humor in texts.
 A lot of papers on the subject have appeared but I didn't review them.
 I'd be interested to see what approaches are explored to date.
 The following is how I would approach the task:_

 Sarcasm and humor are, in my opinion, cases that are very difficult to approach by machine learning.
-Indeed, a sarcastic or humorous connotation is revealed by very subtle clues, which are difficult to put together in an annotated training set.
+Indeed, a sarcastic or humorous connotation is revealed by very subtle clues, which would be very difficult to pick up by a model.

 On the other hand, these very subtle clues are detectable if we examine carefully: